Douglas–Rachford Algorithm

 DouglasRachford!(M, mpo, p)

-Compute the Douglas-Rachford algorithm on the manifold $\mathcal M$, initial data $p \in \mathcal M$ and the (two) proximal maps proxes_f in place of p.
+Compute the Douglas-Rachford algorithm on the manifold $\mathcal M$, starting from pgiven the (two) proximal mapsproxes_f`, see [BPS16].

-For $k>2$ proximal maps, the problem is reformulated using the parallel Douglas Rachford: A vectorial proximal map on the power manifold $\mathcal M^k$ is introduced as the first proximal map and the second proximal map of the is set to the mean (Riemannian Center of mass).
-This hence also boils down to two proximal maps, though each evaluates proximal maps in parallel, i.e. component wise in a vector.
+For $k>2$ proximal maps, the problem is reformulated using the parallel Douglas Rachford: a vectorial proximal map on the power manifold $\mathcal M^k$ is introduced as the first proximal map and the second proximal map of the is set to the mean (Riemannian center of mass).
+This hence also boils down to two proximal maps, though each evaluates proximal maps in parallel, that is, component wise in a vector.

 Note